 Description

-Exceptionally juicy with a crunch beyond compare, Honeycrisp has a variable bright red skin (40 percent to 95 percent) with pale green highlights.
-Its crispy flesh is cream colored and very juicy.
-The Honeycrisp has a sweet, sub-acid (slightly tart) flavor.
-It is excellent for salads or for fresh-eating.
-Some warn its high water content makes it better suited for eating than for baking.
+Exceptionally juicy with an explosive crunch beyond compare, Honeycrisp has a variable red skin (40 percent to 95 percent) with pale green highlights.
+Its crispy flesh is cream-colored and a mostly sweet flavor.
+Honeycrisp is excellent for fresh-eating and in salads.
 Honeycrisp can be picked as early as late August.
 It is a good storing apple.

 Parentage: Keepsake x Unknown